divyanshdwivedi830/my-project-demo/README.md

 # my-project-demo
-This is my first Git Repositry
+This is my first Git Repository
 Author - Divyansh Dwivedi